 But sometimes the number of people could be bothersome for others who are searching for a place to relax.
 Well then, don't worry, the country has more to offer.

 You might try to find less-known beaches like Calaguas in Camarines Norte, Pagudpud in Ilocos Norte, and Caramoan in Camarines Sur.
 You won't feel bad after seeing these hidden beauties.
 They are quieter versions of the popular ones, but they offer no less than what is considered paradise.
 They will give you similar white sand surprises but less the noise and the crowd.

 This one is a little difficult to find among the thousands of islands in the Philippines, and even around the world.
 A number of popular beaches like this are found in the Bahamas.

 The sand seems pink in color because of the red corals or sea creatures like clams, which are crumbled and mixed with the sand on the shore.
-This natural phenomenon creates the wonderful pink hue.
+This natural phenomenon creates a wonderful pink hue.
 The Philippines houses only one of its kind in the whole country which could be found in Zamboanga.
 The place is known as the Great Santa Cruz Island.
-The beach is still waiting to be explored because it is not so known for both locals and more so with tourists.
+The beach is still waiting to be explored because it is not so known by both locals and more so with tourists.

-However, be reminded that you wouldn't be seeing strong red color or even soft-rosy sand, but more of a marshmallow type of pink sand.
+However, be reminded that you wouldn't be seeing a strong red color or even soft-rosy sand, but more of a marshmallow type of pink sand.
 This is quite different for people who would wish to see the likes of the Bahamas beaches.

 Don't be afraid of this kind of beach.
 They are not made because of some ominous witchcraft.
-Black sand beaches are made when volcanic lava (yup, what you are thinking) gets in mixes with water and breaks down into the sand.
+Black sand beaches are made when volcanic lava (yup, it's what you are thinking) gets in and mixes with water and breaks down into the sand.
 It could also be an erosion of volcanic rocks.
 Hawaii is popular for this type of beach because you can find them near volcanoes.

 The Philippines has its own fair share of volcanoes all over the country.
 If you wish to see the Mount Mayon in Albay, you can also find black sand beaches near the area.
 There are also some in Ternate, Cavite (Puerto Azul).

-The Philippines may not have a lot of this beach, but many don't find this an exciting place to visit.
+The Philippines may not have a lot of this type of beach, but many don't find this an exciting place to visit.
 Though it may not be ideal for a great beach experience, it could still be worth the adventure.
 The Pebble Beach in Surigao City is another gem that is not so known to many.